-Tokenisation (11%)
+Tokenisation (16%)

-The practice of tokenisation is used in 11% of this year's respondents' operations.
+The practice of tokenisation is used in 16% of this year's respondents' operations (up from 11% last year).

 Tokenisation takes place in order to protect sensitive card information such as the PAN (primary account number or 'long card number') by replacing it with non-sensitive data which merely represents the initial data.
 The purpose of this is to devalue the data so that even if it is hacked or stolen, it is of no use to a criminal.
 One of the main benefits to tokenisation is that it requires little change to the existing environment or business processes, as apart from the addition of a decoding mechanism, the flow of data, its capture and processing works in the same way as if it were true card information coming into the contact centre environment.